 Scientific ocean drilling represents one of Earth sciences' longest running and most successful international collaborations.

 The next phrase of scientific ocean drilling, the Deep Sea Drilling Project (DSDP), began in 1966 using the Drilling Vessel Glomar Challenger.
 This pioneer vessel for DSDP conducted drilling and coring operations in the Atlantic, Pacific and Indian oceans as well as the Mediterranean and Red Seas.
 The Glomar Challenger also advanced the technology of deep-ocean drilling.

 In 1985, JOIDES Resolution replaced the Glomar Challenger at the start of a new program, the Ocean Drilling Program (ODP).
 ODP was truly an international cooperative effort to explore and study the composition and structure of the Earth's subseafloors.
-The JOIDES Resolution conducted 110 ODP expeditions with 2000 drill holes located throughout the ocean basins of the world.
+The JOIDES Resolution conducted 110 expeditions for ODP at 2000 drill holes located throughout the world's ocean basins.

 Detailed information on each program, scientific details, engineering operations, samples, data and publications and outreach materials is located on the following website :